marcusolsson/obsidian-plugin-docs/docs/custom-views.md

 ## Register a custom view

-Let's look at an example of how to register a custom view for your plugin.
+Here's an example of how to register a custom view for your plugin.

 ```ts title="main.ts" {4,7,11-15}
 import { Plugin } from "obsidian";